vborbely/todo_sample/README.md

-# bloc_sample
+# todo_sample

-This project is a sample project to demonstrate the use of BLoC pattern in Flutter.
+This project is a sample project to demonstrate a simple ToDO app in Flutter.

 It gives a basic architecture for the project.